 All students are required to show proof of CPR certification prior to the start of clinical.
 The certification must be valid for the duration of the student's program.
 The student is responsible for ensuring any renewal is completed timely to avoid expiration.
 The School of Nursing only accepts a Basic Life Support class taught by the American Heart Association.
-The course must be classroom and competency-an online course will not be accepted.
-CVCC provides in-house CPR training courses, (see https://www.cvccworks.edu/CPR.aspx for more information).
-Students with expired CPR certification are considered to be out of compliance and will not be permitted to attend clinical until proof of valid certification is received and will accrue unexcused absences until received.
+The course must include classroom instruction and competency assessment-an online course will not be accepted.
+CVCC provides in-house CPR training courses, (see the CVCC front desk staff for more information).

+Students with expired CPR certification are considered to be out of compliance and will not be permitted to attend clinicals until proof of valid certification is received and will accrue unexcused absences until received.